iamhasanimam/linux_deep_dive/RHCSA/topics.md

-Study points for the exam
+### Study points for the exam
+---
 RHCSA exam candidates should be able to accomplish the tasks below without assistance.
 These have been grouped into several categories.
+---

-Understand and use essential tools
+## Understand and use essential tools

-Access a shell prompt and issue commands with correct syntax Use input-output redirection (>, >>, |, 2>, etc.)
+-Access a shell prompt and issue commands with correct syntax -Use input-output redirection (>, >>, |, 2>, etc.)
-Use grep and regular expressions to analyze text Access remote systems using SSH
+-Use grep and regular expressions to analyze text -Access remote systems using SSH
-Log in and switch users in multiuser targets
-Archive, compress, unpack, and uncompress files using tar, gzip, and bzip2 Create and edit text files
+-Log in and switch users in multiuser targets -Archive, compress, unpack, and uncompress files using tar, gzip, and bzip2 -Create and edit text files
-Create, delete, copy, and move files and directories Create hard and soft links
+-Create, delete, copy, and move files and directories -Create hard and soft links
-List, set, and change standard ugo/rwx permissions Locate, read, and use system documentation including man, info, and files in /usr/share/doc Create simple shell scripts
+-List, set, and change standard ugo/rwx permissions -Locate, read, and use system documentation including man, info, and files in /usr/share/doc -Create simple shell scripts

-Conditionally execute code (use of: if, test, [], etc.)
+-Conditionally execute code (use of: if, test, [], etc.)
-Use Looping constructs (for, etc.) to process file, command line input Process script inputs ($1, $2, etc.)
+-Use Looping constructs (for, etc.) to process file, command line input -Process script inputs ($1, $2, etc.)
-Processing output of shell commands within a script Operate running systems
+-Processing output of shell commands within a script -Operate running systems

 Boot, reboot, and shut down a system normally
 Boot systems into different targets manually